RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

     * **Journal Entries**

-      - **Default Debit / Credit Account** - G/L account for AFEX clearing.
+      - **Default Debit / Credit Account**
+        G/L account for AFEX clearing.
 Should be set up as a non reconcilable liability account which is reviewed periodically.
 It could also be a revenue or expense account.
 The balance which accumulates in here will be the difference between the Odoo anticipated settlement from stored currency rates, and the actual settlement value to AFEX.
 It may be treated as a straight expense, or it may be allocated to other areas of the accounts.

+      - **Currency**
-      - **Currency** - Leave blank for settlement in the company currency, or enter a currency if settling in another in-between currency.
+        Leave blank for settlement in the company currency, or enter a currency if settling in another in-between currency.
 The payment will use the currency from here when posting to the clearing account defined above.

-      - **AFEX Journal** - Enabled.
+      - **AFEX Journal**
+        Enabled.

+      - **AFEX Invoicing Partner**
-      -**AFEX Invoicing Partner** - This is the partner to which the liability will be posted when making an AFEX trade.
+        This is the partner to which the liability will be posted when making an AFEX trade.

-      - **AFEX Fees Account** - Select an account for expensing AFEX fees.
+      - **AFEX Fees Account**
+        Select an account for expensing AFEX fees.

     * **Advanced Settings**

-      - **Debit Methods** - None should be selected.
+      - **Debit Methods**
+        None should be selected.

-      - **Payment Methods** - Enable manual.
+      - **Payment Methods**
+        Enable manual.

 - *Partner > Sales and Purchases Tab > Bank Account(s)*